Code-Institute-Submissions/astro-mat-PP2/README.md

 - [W3C](https://www.w3.org/) - Used for HTML & CSS Validation.
 - [Coolors](https://coolors.co/) - Used to create colour palette.
 - [Favicon](https://favicon.io/) - Used to create the favicon.
+- [Soundcloud](https://soundcloud.com/) - Used to host the backing tracks.
+- [all-guitar-chords](https://www.all-guitar-chords.com/scales) - Used to generate the Fingering images.

 ## Deployment